romainVala/SIAM/README.md

 ## FAQ
-1. **Will you provide the training code?** It's basically [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) the training data is what matter, we hope to publish them soon
+1. **Will you provide the training code?** It's basically [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) plus a torchio the training data is what matter, we hope to publish them soon
 2. **What run time can I expect on CPU/GPU?** This depends on your MRI image size.
-Typical run times (preprocessing and resampling included) are just a couple of seconds for GPU and about 2 Minutes on CPU (using `--disable_tta`)
+Typical run times (preprocessing and resampling included) are just a couple of minute for GPU and about 30 Minutes on CPU (using `--disable_tta`)

 <sup>1</sup>https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils